University Lecturer Cover Letter

 Over the past decade, I have filled lecturer roles in several areas of science, including biology, earth science and microbiology.
 My interpersonal and communication skills have allowed me to build strong relationships with administrators, professors, fellow lecturers and other faculty and administrative personnel, leading to the effective development of course syllabi, classroom materials and program improvements.

 In addition, I have utilized effective presentation and motivational skills to successfully teach students about various scientific concepts.
-The effectiveness of my presentations are evident in exam scores and positive student feedback.
+The effectiveness of my presentations is evident in exam scores and positive student feedback.

 The list below provides a brief overview of my career achievements that I feel underscore my qualifications needed to become a valuable member of your faculty: